 We used the Scholastic My Timeline (Grades 3–6) Graphic Organizer Posters for our start student posters.
 I love these, because they go beyond a typical poster and tie in the concept of timelines!
 Talk about integrating writing with math and social studies…woo hoo!

 I Am . . .
-Poems: I found this fabulous “I Am . . . ” poem template online for FREE from one of my favorite teacher bloggers, Hope King.
+Poems: I found this fabulous “I Am . . . ” poem template from one of my favorite teacher bloggers, Hope King.
 After completing many of the aforementioned activities, students engaged in this poetry activity, which integrated both writing and poetry CCSS.

 Identity Common Thread Quilts: These two teacher resource books from Scholastic provide amazing quilt projects for the classroom, including two quilts that fit nicely into our theme of identity.
 Students create their own, individual, unique quilt square, then they are all combined into a single, unified class quilt.
 This symbolizes that while we are all unique individuals, we are also a unified team.

 Identity Flipbooks: As a culminating project, students created a five-flap identity flipbook (idea courtesy of my awesome fourth grade teammates).
 The student’s identity remains a secret until you lift the bottom flap.
 Our flap labels were: My Smarts (multiple intelligences results), My Character (awesome adjectives that describe me), My Favorites (a few of my favorite things), My Goals (reading, math, behavior, etc.), and I Am . . . (photo reveal).
 We used a simple draft page to plan out our thoughts, then students assembled, wrote, and illustrated their flipbooks.
 You could really “kick these up a notch” by including a QR code or augmented reality (Aurasma) on the final page where the student reveals his/her identity via video, voice recording, slideshow, or other tech created reveal.